neoKushan/compose-on-unraid/content/gettingstarted/your-first-compose.md

 docker-compose up -d
 ```

-That `-d` flag means "detached", compose will do exactly what it did before and start the nginx container.
-This time, it should run much faster as well.
+That `-d` flag means "detached", compose will do exactly what it did before and start the nginx container but in the background, leaving your terminal free for more commands.
+This time, it should run much faster as well as it's already downloaded the image during the previous steps.

 Now, if you go to http://yourservername:9080 again you should get the nginx page from above.
 Great!
 But now that it's running in the background, how do we stop it?
 Easy -